module-federation/core/packages/enhanced/README.md

 }
 ```

-Where `exposeKey` is basically the same as the [Package Entry Points](https://nodejs.org/api/packages.html#package-entry-points) specification (except that regular expression matching is not supported).
+Here, `exposeKey` is essentially the same as the [Package Entry Points](https://nodejs.org/api/packages.html#package-entry-points) specification (except that regular expression matching is not supported).

 For example: